PixiEditor/PixiEditor/CONTRIBUTING.md

  1. Clear as short as possible title
  2. Describe issue as detailed as possible
  3. Include screenshots, error logs, etc.

+ ## Pull Requests

+ Before pull request, relate to this rules:

+ 1. Clearly describe changes, as detailed as possible
+ 2. If possible, show examples of usage
+ 3. Ensure any install or build dependencies are removed before the end of the layer when doing a build.